-What If I do not Get Root Canal, But I Need One?
+What If I do not Get Root Canal, But I was told I Need One?

 Worried about getting a root canal?
 Do you really need to get a root canal?
 Most people report that root canal treatment is painless, an easy procedure and has a short and uneventful recovery period.
 Millions of people receive root canal treatment every year.
 Benefits of root canals cannot be denied.
 But how long do root canals last on the average?
 Is a root canal worth the money?
 What happens after you get a root canal?
 What if the root canal does not work?
 There are alternatives to root canals that should be considered?
 Such as an extraction and replacement with a dental implant or a bridge or denture.
 Some medical and dental experts argue that there are health concerns with root canals.
 Others say root canals are safe and a great way to get rid of pain and keep a natural tooth?
 You will need to gather all the facts and make an informed treatment decision.